It seems like a simple solution. Raise what you pay doctors for treating low-income patients, and they’ll treat more of them.

 One way or another, California doctors are likely to get a pay raise soon.
 Here’s what you need to know about how physicians may respond—and how it could impact the ability of 13 million Californians to see the doctors they need, when they need them.

-How tough is it for Medi-Cal patients to get the care they need?
+How tough is it for a Medi-Cal patient to get the care they need?

 Overall, Medi-Cal patients have a tougher time getting the care they need than similar patients in other states, where the same program goes by its federal name, Medicaid.
 Recipients outside California are more likely to have visited a specialist and received a flu vaccination than recipients in California.